Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Some stores cleared a space near their feature of sheet music and displayed the records between glass dividers on existing mahogany counters.
 But as soon as the range started to prove its worth, the company started to install specialist fixtures to show the records to advantage.
 The largest stores were also given gramophones in wooden cases and listening booths, where shoppers could preview a song by listening under an acoustic hood before deciding whether to buy it.

 Three of the stars of the Embassy Label, pictured in 1961.
 Left to right Mike Redway/Redd Wayne, Barbara Kay/Kay Barry and Ray Pilgrim/Bobby Stevens.
-Image with special thanks to Ray PilgrimMuch to the annoyance of the music industry, some of Levy's orchestrations proved more popular than the hit they were supposed to copy.
-For example the version of Stupid Cupid by Embassy artist Maureen Evans outsold the official release by Connie Francis.
-Evans had a string of hits until Embassy was banned from the music charts.
-To continue her career she had to switch to Levy's Oriole Label.
+Image with special thanks to Ray PilgrimIt annoyed the industrry when some of Levy's orchestrations proved more popular than the hit they were supposed to cover.
+Stupid Cupid by Embassy's Maureen Evans outsold the official release by Connie Francis.
+Evans went on to enjoy a string of hits until Embassy was banned from the charts.
+She had to switch to Levy's Oriole Label.

 Levy later coaxed Evans back to the label for one very special song.
 She recorded a cover of the Peter Sellers and Sophia Loren smash 'Goodness, gracious me' with Brian Matthew, later a much-loved voice on the BBC.
 The label credited the disc to 'Linda Joyce and Matt Bryant'.
 It became one of the most sought-after in the series.